artsandmetaphysics/goodlifeodyssey/_essays/mystical-arguments.md

 Mystical arguments can justify any heresy or cult, so how do we evaluate when to accept them?

-Logically, if a belief implies to two contradict victory belief we deduce that that belief is false.
+Usually, if a belief implies to two contradictory beliefs, that belief is false.
+This is why the more mystical arguments are needed to make a religious text consistent, the more an agnostic will think that religious text was made up by illogical people.